 The Code of Virginia requires that the County adopt a balanced budget.
 As a component unit of Fairfax County, the Authority adheres to the same budget policies as the County.
 The County maintains extensive budgetary controls at certain legal and managerial and administrative levels.
-The adopted Fiscal Planning Resolution places legal restrictions on expenditures at the agency or fund level.
-Managerial budgetary control is maintained and controlled at the fund, department, and character or project level.
+The adopted Fiscal Planning

+Resolution places legal restrictions on expenditures at the agency or fund level.
+Managerial budgetary control is maintained at the fund, department, character and/or project level.
 Approval by the Board of Supervisors must be granted to alter the total expenditure appropriation of any agency or fund.
 The Park Board has fiduciary responsibility over the Park Revenue Fund and Park Capital Improvement Fund.
 The County Board of Supervisors has final approval on all budgets of the Authority.

-Management is responsible for establishing and maintaining an internal control system which is designed to ensure that the assets of the Authority are protected from loss, theft, or misuse and the accounting principles generally accepted in the United States of America are followed.
+Management is responsible for establishing and maintaining an internal control system which is designed to ensure that the assets of the Authority are protected from loss, theft, or misuse, and that U.S. generally accepted accounting principles are followed.
 This system of controls is designed to provide reasonable, but not absolute, assurance that its objectives are met.
 The concept of reasonable assurance connotes that the cost of controls should not exceed the benefits likely derived.
 The evaluation of costs and benefits requires estimates and judgments by management.
 Management has been diligent in adhering to its internal control guidelines to ensure the highest degree of accuracy in its representations.
 Additionally, since the Authority is a recipient of federal, state and local financial assistance, it is responsible for maintaining an internal control structure which ensures compliance with all laws and regulations associated with those programs.
-The internal control structure is subject to periodic evaluation by management, the internal audit staff of the County and independent auditors.
+The internal control structure is subject to periodic evaluation by management, the internal audit staff of the County, and independent auditors.